 Earl Anthony Wayne is a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center.
 “Tony,” as he is known, is also a distinguished diplomat in residence and professorial lecturer at American University’s School of International Service and advisory board co-chair of the Wilson Center’s Mexico Institute.

 A career US diplomat, Wayne was confirmed by the US Senate in 2010 as a career ambassador.
-He has held a variety of diplomatic and policy positions In Washington, DC and US embassies.
+He held a variety of diplomatic and policy positions during 40 years of public service.

 From 2009 to 2011, Wayne served in Kabul, Afghanistan, as coordinating director for development and economic affairs and then as deputy US ambassador.
 Wayne received a Presidential Meritorious Service Award, a Secretary of Defense Medal for Meritorious Civilian Service, and the State Department’s Cordell Hull Award for Economic Achievement.

 From 2000 to 2006, Wayne worked for three Secretaries of State as assistant secretary of state for economic and business affairs (EB).
 EB played a lead role in organizing major international donor and reconstruction conferences.
-Wayne and his team built international coalitions to block money flow to terrorists, and collaborated to place terrorists and their financiers under UN and US sanctions.
+Wayne and his team built international coalitions to block money flow to terrorists and to sanction terrorists and their financiers.
 His team helped steer negotiations of debt relief and economic reform and supported US companies in commercial disputes.
 The longest serving EB assistant secretary, he received a State Department Distinguished Honor Award and a Presidential Meritorious Service Award.